2014 Hunter Survey Announcement

-During March and April, hunters who have included their email address with their MassFishHunt profile will receive an email invitation to participate a hunter survey.
+During February and March, hunters who have included their email address with their MassFishHunt profile will receive an email invitation to participate a hunter survey.
 MassWildlife biologists use data from this anonymous survey to understand hunter preferences and efforts and to aid in management of all game species.
-Click here to see a brief summary of the 2012 survey .
-Click here for answers to common questions from the 2012 survey .Click here to view the preliminary deer harvest summary.

 - Freshwater Fishing and Hunting License Information --Find out who needs a license to hunt and fish in Massachusetts, and learn about license types and fees.

 - Hunting & Freshwater Fishing Laws – See information on hunting, freshwater fishing and trapping season dates, laws, and other related information.

 - Seasons Summary 2015 - A convenient summary of the hunting, fishing and trapping season dates for the year.

 - Hunting Permits – Find out how to obtain Antlerless Deer, Black Bear, and Wild Turkey permits via the internet or a license vendor.